- Download our Moving to Thailand Guide (PDF)

 The cost of living in Thailand varies.
 On the whole, living expenses are low, but expats who indulge in all the luxuries they had back home will find that costs quickly add up.
 Imported goods, Western-style accommodation in exclusive areas, and international schools all come at a high price.
 Those who opt for a simpler lifestyle, as the locals do, will find that it's not necessary to earn a high salary to enjoy Thailand.

 Expats may be surprised at how family-friendly Thailand is, especially in the thriving city of Bangkok.
 Boredom will be a problem of the past in this city brimming with things to see and do.
 Bangkok has plenty of excellent international schools, as well as a number of the country's best and most prestigious public schools.
 Good-quality healthcare at a low price is easily found in the capital.
 Thailand is also situated in the perfect spot for regional travel, ideal for family holidays to exciting destinations such as Malaysia and Singapore.

 Thailand's tropical climate brings hot and humid conditions to the country for most of the year, with the exception being the cool, dry season from November to February.
 The hot season is from March to June, and temperatures can be stifling during this time of year, commonly reaching 93°F (34°C) or higher.
 Following June, the rainy season commences and downpours are regular throughout Thailand with especially wet conditions in the south, which receives about twice the amount of rain that the north does.

-Though the weather may not always play along, life in Thailand can have the feel of a never-ending holiday, especially for those living on the islands.
+Though the weather may not always play along, moving to Thailand can have the feel of a never-ending holiday, especially for those living on the islands.
 Compared to the rat race of the West, many expats find that they can take it easy in the Land of Smiles.